 If I could only get proof.

 These are not from client work, or any work.
-They’re merely samples.
+They’re merely samples of writing prose that’s vague.
 Do you see a connecting thread, though?
 They all rely on “blah” words (truth, justice, peace, proof) that are connected with positive, wholesome emotions, but don’t really tell me much of anything about the character or the plot at hand.

 A character will ideally have many small pieces of objective (what they want) and motivation (why) throughout a story.
 These elements exist from scene to scene and overall, for the entire arc.
 These “blah” words tend to work themselves into the larger objective/motivation that drives the character throughout the story.

-You’ve long heard me say that generalization or the generic are the enemies in fiction.
-Specificity is where it’s at.
+You’ve long heard me say that generalization or the generic are the enemies when you’re writing prose.
+Specific writing is where it’s at.
 Instead of having a character walk around talking about achieving justice or getting proof, break it down further so that it applies to the character where they are in the story and the plot as it’s progressing.
 For example:

 If I could only get proof that Sadie stole the parade float, I’d feel so much more at peace.
 The Girl Scouts have been framed, I just know it.
 Nobody will listen to them, and that’s an injustice.
 And, worse, nobody seems to want to know the truth.
 Hmm, I wonder if the gas station across from the high school has any video footage from last night…

-Here, we have tons of “blah” words (proof, peace, justice, truth), but they have taken on a concrete meaning in context.
+In this instance of writing prose, we have tons of “blah” words (proof, peace, justice, truth), but they have taken on a concrete meaning in context.
 Not only do we get a sense that morality and “the right thing” are important to the character (this is likely applicable story-wide), but we get a sense of what’s going on now, what’s driving the character now, and what they plan to do in order to achieve their specific objective in this section of the story.
-The vague has become the specific, and now it applies directly to the events at hand.
+The vague has become specific writing, and now it applies directly to the events at hand.
 Establish and reinforce objectives/motivations through, on a scene-by-scene level, and for the larger arc of your manuscript.
-Don’t rely on some “blah” words and principles to stand in for specificity.
+Don’t rely on some “blah” words and principles to stand in for specific writing.